AlainDevs/manual-install-session-guide/README.md

 4. download https://github.com/fffonion/lua-resty-openssl
 5. move lib.resty to OpenResty Dict
-6. add dict in nginx.conf since in moulude which is using shm as storage.
+6. add dict in http zone of nginx.conf since in moulude which is using shm as storage.
 > lua_shared_dict sessions 10m;
 7. done